Putting Investors First

-For 100 years, state securities regulators have been protecting Main Street investors from fraud.
+For more than 100 years, state securities regulators have been protecting Main Street investors from fraud.
 State securities regulation predates the creation of the federal Securities and Exchange Commission by almost two decades.

 State securities regulators serve the investing public in your state and play a unique role in their protection.
 For example, the securities administrator in your state is responsible for licensing securities firms and investment professionals, such as broker-dealers and investment advisers, registering certain securities offerings, reviewing financial offerings of small companies, auditing branch office sales practices and record-keeping, promoting investor education, and most importantly, enforcing state securities laws.
 In addition to protecting investors, many state regulators also help small businesses raise money and comply with securities laws.

 Some state securities regulators are appointed by their Governors or Secretaries of State, others are career state government employees, and five come under the jurisdiction of their states’ Attorneys General.
 Depending on your state, your securities regulator may be found in an independent securities commission or may work in a department that also regulates banking or insurance.

 HOW STATE SECURITIES REGULATORS SERVE AND PROTECT INVESTORS

 NASAA members have protected Main Street investors from fraud for 100 years.
 Securities markets are global but securities are sold locally by professionals who are licensed in every state where they conduct business.
 Our nation’s unique complementary system of state, federal, and industry regulation ensures fair markets for all investors.